andgates/PebbleHealthNet/README.md

 HealthNet prompts users for their daily mood and then displays sleep and physical activity data integrated graphically with data about the user's mood, so that users can quickly see their recent amounts of sleep and activity and make connections with what amount of activity and sleep causes their mood to be highest.

 ##Can I try it out?
 Currently, you can't get HealthNet on your pebble.
 It requires [Pebble SDK 3.9-beta7](https://developer.getpebble.com/sdk/changelogs/3.9-beta7/).
+Once the Pebble Health API is out of beta, we plan to publish HealthNet.

 ##Inspiration
 The Pebble Health app was released at the end of last year but the API is still in beta.
-So we decided to get in the hackathon spirit and do some real hacking.
+So we decided to get in the hackathon spirit and really hack something together to get the ball rolling on development with the Pebble Health API.
 The Pebble Health application is great at tracking your steps and sleep, but that’s about all it does at this point.
 We set out to make a health analytics application that gives users insights on the data Pebble has been gathering for them.
 ##Planned Improvements
 1) We plan on adding timeline support.
 Our eventual goal for HealthNet is for it to offer insights throughout the day.
 For example, we’d love to correlate activity (step count) and sleep and send timeline notifications to the user when there are relevant insights.
 We'll develop an algorithm that relates a user's mood to their activity and sleep level, and we'll let the user know what conditions have them feeling best.
 We'll also recommend getting more sleep and being more active when our algorithm detects that a lack of one might cause them to have a worse mood.